Automations

 To create an Automated Request Manager Workflow, navigate to Automations in the left-hand sidebar.

-Choosing The Workflow State
+Choosing The Workflow Phase

 All Privacy Request types go through the Extracting Personal Data workflow phase.
 If you exclude an integration in this phase, it will also be excluded on a deletion request in the Pending Delete state.